OtakuDragon53/OtakuDragon53/README.md

 - 👋 Hi, I’m @OtakuDragon53
-- 👀 I’m interested in learning how to make stuff faster and how to code.
+- 👀 I’m learning how to code games and want to optimize workflows.
-- 🌱 I’m currently improving my content creation and have no major coding projects.
+- 🌱 I’m currently attending college and have no major coding projects.
 - 📫 Feel free to reach out to me on Discord @OtakuDragon#5536 or other social media.